 Our top tips

-3. Encourage your child to talk to you about your subject choices and career path.
-They could also talk with the rest of the family, friends and neighbours.
+- Encourage your teen to talk to you about their subject choices and career path.
+They could also talk with the rest of the family, friends and neighbours to get their views

-4. Encourage your child to talk to their teachers - particularly those who teach the subjects they are interested in.
-They can then get a feel for what the course content will be for particular subjects. ; Their teachers can also advise on resources and other opportunities for finding out about careers.
+- Ask your teen to talk to their teachers - particularly those who teach the subjects they are interested in.
+They can then get a feel for what the course content will be for their chosen subjects

-8. Ensure your child is making the most of the careers room at school, alongside other school resources, the internet, and local library.
+- Ensure your child is making the most of the careers room at school, alongside other school resources, online, and local library.

-9. Although you want your children to look to the future and choose subjects that will help them towards a career they are interested in, they should also consider what they really enjoy and are passionate about.
-They are far more likely to succeed in these subjects than in those they feel they 'must' study.
+- Although you want your children to look to the future and choose subjects that will help them towards a career they are interested in, they should also consider what they really enjoy and are passionate about.
+They are far more likely to succeed in these subjects than in those they feel they 'must' study

-10. It is never too early to start thinking of Higher Education.
+- It is never too early to start thinking of Higher Education.
 Start with your child’s particular interests and investigate the courses available in those subjects.
-The UCAS website is a good place to start for the information about the process of applying to university and there is a helpful section for parents.
-You could also investigate apprenticeships and technician roles.
+The UCAS website is a good place to start for the information about the process of applying to university and there is a helpful section for parents

 It may help to chat to other parents on our forums to find out how they are dealing with this issue within their family life.
 You can also talk to us online via our live chat service, email us at email@example.com or call us on our helpline on 0808 800 2222 to speak to trained family support worker.